ModDota/moddota.github.io/_articles/physics-ability-example-exorcism.md

 The end result while there is no enemies to go to would be like this:

-{% include gfycat.html id=UniformLikableDavidstiger %}
+{% include gfycat.html id="UniformLikableDavidstiger" %}

 I include a Debug boolean that can be enabled to show the path and acquisition of different states:

-{% include gfycat.html id=MeekPortlyCrocodileskink %}
+{% include gfycat.html id="MeekPortlyCrocodileskink" %}

 The complete codes for the ability can be found in the following [SpellLibrary](https://github.com/Pizzalol/SpellLibrary) links: